-Kathryn Quadracci Flores, a director of the Company, is President of QuadMed, LLC, a subsidiary of the Company.
-In her role as President of QuadMed, Dr. Flores received compensation for 2022 of \$638,708, consisting of base salary, bonus and restricted stock awards.
+Kathryn Quadracci Flores, a director of the Company, is Chief Executive Officer of QuadMed, LLC, a subsidiary of the Company.
+In this role, Dr. Flores received compensation for 2024 of \$849,110, consisting of base salary, bonus, performance-based cash and the grant date fair value of equity awards granted to her in 2024.